Wehzie/master-thesis/README.md

     pytest src/tests

-## In order of Priority: IDEAS and TODOS before final experiment can run
+## In order of Priority: IDEAS and TODOS

 In order of priority:

 ### High priority

-- Parallelization: Write script to launch quantitative experiments as separate slurm jobs.

-- show sampling rate and duration, not number of samples in the sweep plots
+- BUG: MCOneShot doesn't plot all n_osc in n_osc sweep
+- BUG: z-ops plot double entry at same value as default value

-- Normal distribution plots not saved, fix or drop normal distribution plots.
+- Potential bug: Normal distribution plots not saved, fix or drop normal distribution plots.

-- z-ops plot double entry at same value as default value

-- x-label for weight sweep plot is not clear enough

-- hybrid generator not listening to n-osc from hybrid_params_test
+- BUG: Linear regression not showing up on z_ops with hybrid sweep because z_ops is not set; return the z_ops value passed to linear regression after search, as other algorithms do.
+- BUG: Check duration sweep dataframe.
+- Plot Improvement: logarithmic x-scale for duration plot.
+- Plot Improvement: save mean, mode, stddev to frequency diversity plot title.
+- Plot Improvement: custom legend for mask with multiple members in a group.
+Such that a group shares a color and one entry in the legend (individual algorithm names shouldn't be visible).
+- Do target sweep with linear regression only or 1 or 2 more good algorithms.

 ### Medium priority

+- Add magpie to target sweep.

+- Qualitative sweeps with parallel jobs script.

+- Plot improvement: Reuse algorithm bar chart with z-ops sweep.

 - Python: increase sampling rate to avoid aliasing.
 Verify with individual oscillator plots.

 - Map R to Freq in analysis for Hybrid signal generator

-- Plot improvement: Reuse algorithm bar chart with z-ops sweep.

 - Plot Improvement: For oscillators vs. rmse.
 Show up to 1k oscillators, but draw a dotted line into the plot at around 300 oscillators to indicate what's technologically feasible.

-- Plot Improvement: For number of samples vs. rmse; Convert this to signal duration vs. rmse.

-- Plot Improvement: save mean, mode, stddev to frequency diversity plot title.

 - Reproducibility issue: Maffezzoni et al. report different oscillator frequencies than I have.